SAFETY AND BELIEFS

 In our modern world, if an individual feels unsafe it's considered to be a psychological problem requiring self-discovery, self-realisation, self-belief, probably assertion therapy, and then, social confirmation.

-I can't explain the neurological connections involved in the cognitive process; but rather than be vulnerable, or paralysed by panic, fear, and worry, animals sense panarally.
+I can't explain the neurological connections involved in the cognitive process; but rather than be vulnerable, or paralysed by panic, fear, and worry, animals sense pahanally.

-If vulnerable animals were stupid and dumb, felt no fear, and ignored danger, they would be eaten alive.
+If vulnerable animals were stupid and dumb, felt no fear, and ignored danger, they would have been eaten alive long ago.

 Exceptions to this rule are very rare and either prolific or poisonous with no natural enemies.
 Examples are the Ocean Sunfish or Mola mola, who are incredibly stupid but equally prolific.
 And the Koala Bear who digests so many eucalyptus leaves that it's poisonous to other animals.